What is Assam Civil Service (ACS)?

 (b) General Studies: 300 marks, one paper: 3 hours

 (c) Any two of the Optional Subjects to be selected from the list of the 29 subjects shown below.
-Each subject will have 2 papers of 3 hours duration having 200 marks each.
+Each subject will have two 3-hour papers with 200 marks each.

 Interview (Viva-voce): 200 marks (with no qualifying marks)